Which Vein Treatment Is Right for You?

 - Requires precision

-- Multiple devices on the market, so a trained doctor
+- Multiple devices on the market, so a trained doctor is a must

 Is Endovenous Ablation a Good Option for You?